Wanna show more than just your mug on Facebook Live?

 If you’re already a pretty serious webinar presenter (webinarer?), you may already use a robust sort of paid program for organizing, presenting, and recording your broadcasts.
 (Something like GoToWebinar, for example – we’ve used that one a lot!)

-If you’re just getting your feet wet in the webinar world, though, Facebook Live just became a great place to try it out.
+If you’re just getting your feet wet in the webinar world, though, Facebook screen sharing just became a great place to try it out.

 (Not to mention that live broadcasting on Facebook is fairly intuitive – no complex software to master.)